 The action plan is very simple: It consists of three phases:

 - Minimize the impact of our weaknesses by avoiding tackling projects that require skills that we don't master.
-Or better, find a way to delegate to another teammate so he can play to his strengths.
+Or better, find a way to delegate to another teammate so you can leverage your strengths.
 This second option is interesting, avoiding a weakness of its own while reinforcing a stronghold of others.
-For example, if you ask me for a collaboration on digital humanism, better deego in Joan Clotet, true?
+For example, if you ask me for a collaboration on digital humanism, better deego in Joan Clotet, Truth?

 - Manage.
-Focus only on solving those weaknesses that can get in achieving our objectives.
+Focus only on resolving those weaknesses that can stand in the way of achieving our goals.
 In a nutshell, limiting weaknesses.
 If I can't speak English and look for a global job, it's time to immerse yourself in the study of the language.

-- Mentorizar.
-To make the most of the opportunities that "weakening" our weaknesses will give us, we might consider the help of mentors.
-Psychologists, Guiding, Coaches...
-They're there for that., they're not an expense, are an investment.
+- Mentoring.
+To make the most of the opportunities that "weakening" our weaknesses will give us, we could consider the help of mentors.
+Psychologists, Guiding, coaches… Están ahí para eso, no son un gasto, son una inversión.

 Stock Photos from Blackboard1965 / Shutterstock